barryclark/jekyll-now/_posts/2016-29-8-Building-a-Data-Science-Team-that-gets-Results.md

 - We need to think about 'who' the team is.
 While the core team may be composed of the data scientists, we cannot exclude the end-user and the partners we work with implement our work, and have the real impact

-- The job market for data scientist is still immature, which means:
-  - employers don't know how to recruit for data scientist and will often create job postings that will look something like "We're looking for a data scientist.
+- The job market for data scientist is still immature.
+Employers don't know how to recruit for data scientist and will often create job postings that will look something like "We're looking for a data scientist.
 Skills required: Excel and Visual Basic".
-If you're trying to recruit data scientists, it is much easier to
+If you're trying to recruit data scientists, it is much easier to describe the actual task that you'd like the person to do.
+That way the people considering applying can make their own judgement of whether are capable of doing the job, as opposed to making it a tool-specific request

-  -
+- Data science skills

 Other interesting and important questions that were raised but we didn't get time to answer
 - What is the difference between a data science team that does something for the first time vs. a data science team that needs to make some thing reproducible and of production-ready quality?